Brewers vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has put up 62 hits with eight doubles, eight home runs and 44 walks.
-He has driven in 28 runs.
+- Rutschman has eight doubles, eight home runs, 45 walks and 28 RBI (62 total hits).

 Rutschman Recent Games